What Is Lutheran Baptism?

 Romans 6.1-4

 Baptism is a sign that there is a new person in you.
-And that you are no longer the kind of person you used to be.
-Because of Jesus whom you have received you are a new creation.
-And that you are ready to commit yourself to the work of Jesus Christ who’s you Lord and savior.
+And you are no longer the kind of person you used to be.
+You are a new creation because of Jesus, whom you have received.
+And that you are ready to commit yourself to the work of Jesus Christ, your Lord and Savior.

 References;